the-technat/the-technat/content/posts/k8s_kubeadm.md

 sudo systemctl restart containerd
 ```

-Now containerd should be installed, you can check with `ctr version` to see if you can access it (some errors are fine, you just want to see a version number)
+Now containerd should be installed, you can check with `ctr version` to see if you can access it (some errors are fine, you just want to see a version number).

 ### Cgroups

-Note: skip if using cloud-init

 The [docs](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#cgroup-drivers) tell you a lot about cgroups and cgroup drivers.
 Take a look there if you want to understand why it's needed and what it's doing.
 For the cluster setup, it's just important to agree on one variant and enforce this in all components.
 I'm using the `systemd` driver and cgroup v2.
 To enforce this on Ubuntu, we need to add a kernel parameter in the `GRUB_CMDLINE_LINUX` directive of `/etc/default/grub`: